 Mitosis is the process of nuclear division used in conjunction with cytokinesis to produce 2 identical daughter cells.
-This process is used for somatic (body) cells occur in a continuous sequence-separation of mitosis into four stages is merely convenient for our discussion and organization.
-During these stages important cellular structures are synthesized and perform the mechanics of mitosis.
+This process is used for somatic (body) cells that have the full amount of chromosomes (e.g., 46).

-46).
 Cytokinesis is the actual separation of these two cells enclosed in their own cellular membranes.
 Unicellular organisms utilize this process of division in order to reproduce asexually.
 Prokaryotic organisms lack a nucleus, therefore they undergo a different process called binary fission.
 Multicellular eukaryotes undergo mitosis for repairing tissue and for growth.